aergoio/guide/source/specs/consensus.rst

 Staking & Voting
     Staking means locking up one's tokens for a minimum period of time.
-Any user wanting to vote must stake his tokens since the voting power is weighted by a staked tokens as remarked above.
+Any user wanting to vote must stake their tokens since the voting power is weighted by the number of staked tokens, as remarked above.

     Voting is performed via a transaction.
-The voting results does not come into effect, immediately.
+Voting results do not come into effect immediately.
 The current BPs are elected based on the voting result gathered at the block number: (<current block number> / <the total number of BPs> - 1) * <the total number of BPs>.